 Faulty Airflow Sensor

-Another important sensor in the emission control system is the airflow sensor.
+Another essential sensor in the emission control system is the airflow sensor.
 It measures the amount of air that’s entering the engine.
-When it’s not working properly, it can trigger the check engine light.
+It can trigger the check engine light when it’s not working properly.

 A faulty airflow sensor can cause your car to run lean (too much air and not enough fuel) or rich (too much fuel and not enough air).
 Either way, it can damage the engine.
 So it’s important to get it fixed as soon as possible.

 Last but certainly not least is a spark plug or ignition issue.
 If there’s a problem with the spark plugs, ignition coils, or wires, it can cause the check engine light to come on.

 Spark plugs are responsible for igniting the air/fuel mixture in the engine.
 So if they’re not working properly, it can cause many problems.
 Ignition coils boost the voltage to the spark plugs, so if they’re not working correctly, it can also cause problems.
 And finally, spark plug wires carry the voltage from the ignition coil to the spark plugs.
 If worn out or damaged, it can cause a voltage loss and trigger the check engine light.